databricks/genomics-pipelines/README.md

 # Building and testing

 1. Clone the repo
-2. Download the big test files from `s3://dbgenomics/pipelines.data/big-files.tar.gz` (in the dev AWS account)
+2. Unpack the big test files archive located in the project root
-3. Unpack the big test files archive at the project root
+  - `tar -xf big-files.tar.gz`
-4. `sbt test`
+3. `sbt test`

 # Running on a Databricks cluster